nmukerje/sagemaker-spark-worshop/README.md

 ### Step 3: Building the Inteference Server Docker application and pushing the image to ECR..

 To build the Inference Server docker application:
+(please install scala, sbt and docker on your local machine)

 ```
 $> sbt